 It made it easier for individuals, regular investors to invest in the stock market.
 You see, there are thousands of mutual funds and thousands of mutual fund managers.
 And so it is difficult to pick who is the best mutual fund manager who is going to be the All-Star here when it comes to investing in the market, but if you are trying to mimic the market to match the market, you pick the index this as a test.

 That brings us to our style of investing.
 You see, index fund investing is a long-term investment.
-Whereas with mutual fund investing, you must be more speculative because when you invest with a mutual fund, your mutual fund manager will have the right picks this year in, year out.
-But when you are investing in index funds, what you are saying is that you believe in the history of the historical run of the stock market always going up.
+Whereas with mutual fund investing, you must be more speculative.
+Because when you invest with a mutual fund, your mutual fund manager will have the right picks this year in, year out.
+But when you are investing in index funds, you believe in the history of the historical run of the stock market always going up.

 Although Index Fund is long-term and somewhat automatic, you still have to research and determine what type of index fund you want to invest in.

-The difference between S&P 500 Index Fund and any Total stock market index fund is, S&P500 focuses on the top 500 companies on the stock market, whereas a total stock market gets them all.
+S&P500 focuses on the top 500 companies on the stock market, whereas the total stock market gets them all.
 Meaning he gets the small ones, and it gets the big ones.
+This is the main difference between S&P 500 Index Fund and any Total stock market index fund.

-Now when it comes down to the preference that you have when picking the Broker from whom you’re going to buy your total stock market index fund or S&P500 Index, because brokerage is the most important thing as well.
+Now when it comes down to the preference of picking the Broker from whom you’re going to buy your total stock market index fund or S&P500 Index.
+Because brokerage is the most important thing as well.
 You need to be able to feel comfortable investing with that company.
-So take a look at the expense ratios, take a look at their customer service because they may be holding millions of your dollars, and you want that relationship.
-So for you, if you’re interested in investing in an index fund, make sure that you research so that you know how to invest wisely.
+Always take a look at their expense ratios, customer service because they may be holding millions of your dollars, and you want that relationship.
+So if you’re interested in investing in an index fund, make sure that you research well to invest wisely.